gaal/go-options/README.markdown

 minor deviations.

 * On the code side, you must access the opt structure with canonical option names only.
 This is intended to reduce programmer errors.
+(This applies to the simple, non-callback interface.)
 * When I support negated options, I will not support unnegated aliases for them as that can lead to more confusion than I deem worth harboring.